-March brought solid progress on several fronts, with precinct operations focused on three core areas: spatial regulation, by-law enforcement, and infrastructure upkeep.
-The interventions reflect a hands-on approach to keeping Rosebank functional, safe, and well-presented for everyone who lives, works, and moves through it.
+March advanced key operational priorities, with a clear focus on spatial regulation, by-law enforcement, and infrastructure upkeep.
+These interventions reflect a deliberate, hands-on approach to ensuring Rosebank remains functional, safe, and well-presented for all who live, work, and move through the precinct.

 E-Hailing Motorbike Regulation

-Key highlights include the introduction of a structured holding space for e-hailing motorbike operators – provided by The Zone @ Rosebank’s management – while a sustainable, long-term solution is being explored.
-Motorbikes previously clustered adjacent to the old Post Office building on Cradock Avenue have been relocated, easing congestion and improving pedestrian safety in the area.
-Parking adjacent to News Café is now capped at 10 motorbikes – a measure that makes a tangible difference to pedestrian flow along one of the precinct’s busiest corridors.
+A key development this month was the implementation of a structured holding space for e-hailing motorbike operators, facilitated by the management of The Zone @ Rosebank, while a sustainable long-term solution is being explored.
+Motorbikes previously clustered adjacent to the old Post Office building on Cradock Avenue have been successfully relocated, easing congestion and improving pedestrian safety in the area.
+In addition, parking adjacent to News Café is now capped at 10 motorbikes – a targeted intervention that is already improving pedestrian flow along one of the precinct’s busiest corridors.

 By-Law Enforcement

-JMPD Region B teams maintained a strong and visible presence across the precinct throughout March.
-Targeted operations tackling illegal parking and by-law infringements were carried out across Tyrwhitt, Cradock, Sturdee, Jellicoe, and Keyes Avenues – reinforcing compliance and contributing to improved traffic flow along key routes.
+JMPD Region B teams maintained a strong and consistent presence across the precinct throughout March.
+Targeted operations addressing illegal parking and by-law infringements were conducted across Tyrwhitt, Cradock, Sturdee, Jellicoe, and Keyes Avenues, reinforcing compliance and contributing to improved traffic flow along these critical routes.

 Infrastructure Maintenance

-City Power technicians were deployed to address faulty streetlights across the precinct.
-In addition, contractor teams carried out pavement reinstatements and repairs across affected areas, restoring pedestrian walkways and improving the overall condition of the public realm.
-Reliable infrastructure is non-negotiable in a high-footfall urban environment, and this work reflects an ongoing commitment to keeping Rosebank safe and functional.
+City Power technicians were deployed to address faulty streetlights across the precinct, enhancing visibility and safety.
+In parallel, contractor teams undertook pavement reinstatements and repairs in affected areas, restoring pedestrian walkways and improving the overall quality of the public realm.
+In a high-footfall urban environment, reliable infrastructure remains non-negotiable, and these interventions reflect an ongoing commitment to proactive infrastructure maintenance.

 JMPD Hotline

 JMPD has introduced a dedicated reporting hotline for traffic light outages, by-law infringements, illegal dumping, and related traffic matters.
-Incidents can be logged via 080 872 3342, strengthening public responsiveness and supporting faster resolution on the ground.
+Incidents can now be logged via 0800 872 3342, strengthening public responsiveness and enabling faster, more coordinated resolution on the ground.

-The district’s safety and cleaning teams continued to play an active role in maintaining day-to-day order and cleanliness across the precinct – a commitment to keeping Rosebank safe, functional, and well-presented for all who live, work, and visit here.
-We remain dedicated to upholding the safety, accessibility, and operational efficiency that define Rosebank as one of Gauteng’s most well-managed urban nodes.
+The district’s safety and cleaning teams continue to play a vital role in maintaining day-to-day order and cleanliness across the precinct.
+This sustained effort underscores a broader commitment to keeping Rosebank safe, accessible, and efficiently managed – reinforcing its position as one of Gauteng’s best-performing urban nodes.

 Sign up for our monthly member’s newsletter here.
 Follow our social media platforms for daily updates on operational concerns, events, and safety tips.
 Twitter, Facebook, Instagram